dcomtois/summarytools/README.md

 - Output files of various formats can be generated (plaintext, _markdown_ and _html_)
 - The _html_ outputs are well integrated in RStudio (if an external browser is not your preferred method)

-### Why use summarytools?
+## Why use summarytools?

-- You're looking for need straightforward descriptive functions to get up and running in no time
+- You're looking for straightforward descriptive functions to get up and running in no time
 - You're looking for flexibility in terms of outputs

 # How to install